GoatGod-spec/capstone-1/README.md

 Built by: using Java 17 and Maven.

 📋 Features:
-System.out.println("Being able to add/deposit to your current balance") Also able to make payments to anything with ease!
+Being able to add/deposit to your current balance

+Also able to make payments to anything with ease!

-And able to access to transactions/bank statments Being ableto access by (Month to Date), (Previous Month), (Year to Date), and by (Vendor)!
+And able to access to transactions/bank statments

+Being ableto access by (Month to Date), (Previous Month), (Year to Date), and by (Vendor)!

 So simple but AMAZING no?

 ⚙️ Installation